Little Richard, rock's flashy founding father, dies at 87 - France 24

 A consummate entertainer since childhood, Richard would play piano with one leg hoisted over the keys and, in one legendary concert in Britain, played dead on stage so effectively that the venue sought out medical help before he resurrected himself to an astounded crowd.

-While touring, Richard's lifestyle became the epitome of the decadence of rock 'n' roll.
-Well before the notorious wild parties of rockers in the 1960s, Richard spoke fondly of nightly orgies in his hotel rooms where he was both an avid, bisexual participant and a self-gratifying voyeur.
+While touring, Richard's lifestyle became the epitome of the decadence of rock 'n' roll, speaking fondly of bisexual orgies long before the notorious wild parties of rockers in the 1960s.

 But Richard was one of rock's most torn personas and he never became an obvious icon for the African American or gay communities.